The Bradford Washburn American Mountaineering Museum presents:

 Gala & Induction Ceremony

-Honoring individuals for their accomplishments both on and off the mountain.
+Honoring individuals for their accomplishments on and off the mountain.

-This one-of-a-kind event will include a cocktail reception in the Museum, catered dinner, live appeal, induction ceremony and a guest presentation (TBA).
+This one-of-a-kind event will include a cocktail reception in the Museum, catered dinner, live appeal, induction ceremony and presentation by Mr. 14er Gerry Roach

 Visit our online album to see pictures from last year's event: 2013 Gala Photo Album